friquifund/website/pages/volunteer.md

 2. **FriquiFund Talks:** we organize 2 fundraising talks every year.
 The objective of these talks is two-fold: on one hand, it allows us to raise funds for our initiatives (speakers volunteer to give a talk at no cost, and all proceeds go to FriquiFund).
 On the other hand, it creates a place to meet for FriquiFund members, mentees, students participating in our iniatives and other interested audience, allowing us to have a common (and diverse) space to meet.
 We are always seeking volunteers to help organize these initiatives, find new speakers, etc.

-3. **NGO Follow-Up Taskforce:** we need volunteers to help us maintain good relationships with the NGOs we help.
+3. **NGO Follow-Up:** we need volunteers to help us maintain good relationships with the NGOs we help.
 Some of the tasks include: keep up with their reporting, answer their questions, and prepare the budget vote proposals.
 For most of the year this is a ver low commitment (a few emails here and there, one or two phone calls, one or two visits if you want to), but there is a peak of work around February  (e.g. 3-6h of work) when we need to prepare the plenary budget vote.
 We need people who can maintain this commitment for a year or more, so they build a relationship with our partners.

 4. **Others:** do you want to help us communicate better, reach more members, find more NGOs or broaden our impact?
 Let us know!